Nolisair: Bankruptcy

 The aircrash, combined with Nationair Canada's poor reputation for on-time service and mechanical problems led to serious problems with public image and reliability among tour operators.
 These difficulties were compounded when Nationair Canada locked out its unionized flight attendants and proceeded to replace them with strikebreakers on November 19, 1991.
-The lockout lasted 15 months and by the time it ended in early 1993, Nationair Canada found itself in severe financial trouble, and filed for bankruptcy protection.
+The lockout lasted 15 months and by the time it ended in early 1993, Nationair Canada was in severe financial trouble, and filed for bankruptcy protection.

 The company went bankrupt in the spring of 1993 after it was discovered that it owed the government millions of dollars in unpaid landing fees.
 Creditors began seizing airplanes and demanded cash up front for services.

 The company was declared bankrupt in May 1993, owing CAD$75 million.
 In 1997 Robert Obadia pleaded guilty to eight counts of fraud in relation to the company's activities.